developer88/biblioteque/README.md

 # Biblioteque

-Biblioteque is a little gem that provides all necessary methods to create a databases of file stored in local directories.
+Biblioteque is a little gem that provides all necessary methods to create  databases of files stored in local directories.

 ## Usage example

     require 'biblioteque'
     engine = Biblioteque::Engine.new

-Now we can create a new database%
+Now we can create a new database:

     engine.create_db("<DBname>", "<PathToDatabaseFile>")

-Then we need to load created db:
+then we need to load created db:

     db = engine.load_db("<PathToDatabaseFile>")